ReneHeim/cercospoRa_compendium/README.md

 # cercospoRa_compendium
-This repository contains data and metadata required to reproduce the analysis of the article XYZ.
+This repository contains data and code required to reproduce the analysis of the article *Spatially explicit negative prognosis of Cercospora leaf spot epidemics by process-based integration of leaf area index from remote sensing*.

 # Authors of this repository